Vendors must be registered with Corporate Registry before conducting business with government.

 For claims related to public works projects on a highway or road, contact the Director, Vendor Management and Outreach, Alberta Transportation, at 780-427-1581.

-A completed Statement of Public Works Act Claim form (PDF, 141 KB) must be submitted no later than 45 days after the last day on which labour, equipment, materials or services giving rise to claim were provided.
+A completed Statement of Public Works Act Claim form (PDF, 141 KB) must be sent by recorded mail no later than 45 days after the last day on which labour, equipment, materials or services giving rise to claim were provided.
 Send completed forms by registered mail to:

 2nd floor, 6950 113 Street